 Then the hare sat for Dürer but his own, he realized that it was no danger in the artist’s workshop.
-You may even see a reflection of windows of this place in bunny’s eyes.
+You may even see a reflection of the windows of this place in the bunny’s eyes.

 The original version with the cat was lost in centuries, and only today We show it to the world.

 That is why you may see only a hare alone at the wall of Albertina Gallery, Vienna, where you can find a painting created during later sessions.

 Remember how vulnerable bunnies are, and never give rabbits as an Easter gift to children!

 Living animals are not toys!

 Happy Easter to everybody: humans, cats, and bunnies, and even dogs!